 Status: The Parks & Recreation Department continues to work with leagues to review and increase the usage of its athletic fields.
-Last year, there were over 230 scheduled youth and adult baseball games played on the City's four baseball fields, an increase from the prior year, and an increase of almost 70 games over FY 2012, when the Department was re-organized.
-The Department also created a new youth lacrosse field at Memorial Field for weekend use by the Concord Crush Youth Lacrosse League.
+Last year, there were over 270 scheduled youth and adult baseball games played on the City's four baseball fields.
+The Department also continues to increase use of the new youth lacrosse field at Memorial Field.
 NH Wild, a new semi-professional baseball team, had their inaugural season last summer, playing their home games at Memorial Field.
-The NH Wild has informed the Department that they plan to return for the 2019 season.
+The NH Wild is back again this summer.